Apply Now for a Deer Firearm/Muzzleloader Permit!

 - Goose, duck, and coot permits required and will be available starting August 16 through Springfield lottery drawing.

-- On opening day through Nov 30, must register by 5 am.
+- Opening day through Nov 30, must register by 5 am.

 - From Dec 1 – 31, must register by 5:30 am.